Escape Room Design

 The Sweet Spot: Combining Both Approaches

 The ideal escape room flow depends upon the type of game we are designing and where we want to take our audience (the players).
 When designing, we find it helpful to work backwards from a big ending to where and how we want the players to progress through multiple rooms to get there.
 What will they do?
 What will they experience?
 How will they feel?
+What do we want to do to our players?

 EPILOGUE